20.-21.5.2025, University of Helsinki

 This conference is mainly an in-person event.
 One of the academic paper sessions will be organized in a hybrid manner, to allow those that cannot travel to present online.

-We will also stream some of the key-note speeches of the event, stay tuned for links and details.
+We will also stream some of the key-note speeches of the event.
+All links to streams will be published on this site!

 Contact details